-Reason: To safeguard the amenities of nearby residential properties in accordance with Policy CS2 of the Core Strategy for the New Forest District outside the National Park.
+Reason: To safeguard the amenities of nearby residential properties in properties in accordance with policy CS2 of the Local Plan for the New Forest District outside the National Park (Core

 20. The louvres shall be installed on the first floor windows on the east elevation of approved Units 10 and 11 before first occupation as illustrated on Plan No P107 Rev B and shall remain at all times, unless otherwise agreed in writing by the Local Planning Authority.